johan-gras/johan-gras.github.io/projects/indoortracking.md

 ## Image processing algorithms

-### Movement detection
+### Motion detection
 [Show image of TD image somewhere]

-Two techniques implements **the detection of movement**.
+Two techniques implements **the detection of motion**.
 One based on the **temporal difference** of images and the second on a **difference with a reference**.
-More concretely, the first method is *an absolute difference of images* at the time t and t-1 (of the sequence of image), then *threshold is applied* to detect *the presence of movement*.
+More concretely, the first method is *an absolute difference of images* at the time t and t-1 (of the sequence of image), then *threshold is applied* to detect *the presence of motion*.
 The latter method is doing the same absolute-threshold difference, but between the image of time t and *a reference image*.
 This reference image *needs to be as close as possible to the fixed background*, therefore, the *temporal mean* or *temporal median* image of the full sequence is used as the reference.

 <div style="text-align: center;">